 Lyme disease is a complex illness and there is conflicting information reported in the media.
-Help your readers make sense of Lyme disease by sharing these useful statistics and facts.

 DISCLAIMER: Caudwell LymeCo charity shares public domain information, which it believes to be reliable, in good faith.
 It should never replace the advice of a qualified physician with a license to practise medicine.
 If you believe any information on this website to be incorrect, you are invited to contact the charity using the Contact page.